📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Licensed No

 Impact This invention describes a novel, yet simple trailing edge treatment to enable aerofoil self-noise reduction with frequency-tuning capability based on the acoustical interference mechanism.
-Using a structurally-rigid slit and DRooTES trailing edges, it can facilitate a phase-cancellation of the acoustical pressure waves between two scattering sources located at the slit root and tip (or the double roots for the DRooTES).
-By forcing the condition of the acoustical destructive interference to esta
+Using a structurally-rigid DRooTES trailing edges, it can facilitate a phase-cancellation of the acoustical pressure waves between two scattering sources located at the double roots for the DRooTES.
+By forcing the condition of the acoustical destructive interference, additional level of trailing edge self noise reduction can be achieved.
+This capability has also been proven at high Reynolds number, a flow condition that is closer to many industrial applications.

 Title Noise Reduction to the Trailing Edge of Fluid Dynamic Bodies